Exlll/ConfigLib/README.md

 Custom serializers takes precedence over the serializers provided by this library.

-### Changing the type of fields or record components
+### Changing the type of configuration elements

-Changing the type of fields or record components is not supported.
+Changing the type of configuration elements is not supported.
 If you change the type of one of these but your configuration file still contains a value of the old type, a type mismatch will occur when loading a configuration from that file.
 Instead, remove the old element and add a new one with a different name.